allegro/allegro.tech/_posts/2015-05-26-is-overmocking-bad.md

 layout: post
 title: Is overmocking bad?
 And if it is, then why?
 author: pawel.czubachowski
-tags: [overmocking, java, testing, developer, mocking, spock]
+tags: [tech, overmocking, java, testing, developer, mocking, spock]
 ---

 The first question is — what is overmocking?
 There are a couple of answers.
 When you mock something that you can leave or